Academic Technology Consultants

 • Kate is one of the 2023 consultant additions.
 With a background in instructional design, Kate is a proponent of Open Educational Resources as an academic tool, Universal Design for Learning, and the backwards design process.
 She has a B.A. in Linguistics from Carleton College and an M.S. in Instructional Design from Quinnipiac University.
 She is passionate about leveraging technology to facilitate communities of practice, streamline processes of assessment, and enhance the overall experience of learning.

-Kate’s Academic Consultant Departments: Asian Languages, Literatures, and Cultures, Economics, German and Russian, Political economy, Public Health, Romance Languages, Science & Technology Studies
+Kate’s Academic Consultant Departments: Asian Languages, Literatures, and Cultures, Asian Studies, Economics, German and Russian, Mathematics & Statistics, Political economy, Public Health, Romance Languages, Science & Technology Studies.

 [email protected] - Sawyer/CET 252 - x4328